-The Fungal Nomenclature Session at IMC11 will be held on Thursday July 19 2018 in the plenary hall of the Puerto Rico Convention Center.
+The Fungal Nomenclature Session at IMC12 in Maastricht in 2024 will be held on a day to be advised.
 All persons registered for at least that day of the Congress are eligible to attend and vote in the FNS.
 Each person eligible to attend has one vote, and there are no institutional votes.
 Only those present in the room, on the day, can vote.

-The Agenda and Procedures for the Fungal Nomenclature Session are available at: Agenda and Procedures on Google Drive
+The Agenda and Procedures for the Fungal Nomenclature Session will be made available prior to the Congress.